GautamGupta/bb-legacy-plugins/support-forum/trunk/readme.txt

   <br/>Added admin action to upgrade database instead of running on plugin load
   <br/>When default status is "unresolved" topics with no status set now show in the "unresolved" view
   <br/>Sticky topics that are unresolved now show in the "unresolved" view
+* 1.2.1 :
+  <br/>Added support for new admin menu structure introduced in build 740
+  <br/>Text based labels in topic lists now show again when icons not used